ApplicationCraft/applicationcraft.com/source/developers/documentation/ac-mobile-build-phonegap/ac-mobile-build/ac-build-plugins/xtify-push-notifications/apis/xtify-tag-api.html.markdown

 The Xtify Console allows you to send notifications to users with certain tags.
 Please refer to the previous [location targeting section](/developers/documentation/ac-mobile-build-phonegap/ac-mobile-build/ac-build-plugins/xtify-push-notifications/your-app/xtify-geo-notifications/) to see how to define a target.

 ##Sending the notifications from an App
-We have also prepare an API that lets you push notifications from an App.
+We have also prepared an API that lets you push notifications from an App.
 Click here for details.

 ##Advanced